 Glen Rock is a decidedly white-collar borough, with fully 95.46% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Glen Rock is a borough of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Glen Rock who work in management occupations (20.36%), sales jobs (14.27%), and business and financial occupations (12.84%).

 Also of interest is that Glen Rock has more people living here who work in computers and math than 95% of the places in the US.

-Glen Rock is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+Because of many things, Glen Rock is a great place for families with children to consider.
+First of all, many other families with children live here, making Glen Rock a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Glen Rock has a high rate of owner-occupied single family homes, which tends to reflect stability in the community.
+With regard to real estate, Glen Rock has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Glen Rock’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Even though Glen Rock is a smaller borough, it has many people who hop on public transportation – mostly the train for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.

 Do you like to read, write and learn?
 If you move to Glen Rock, you'll likely find that many of your neighbors like to as well.
 Glen Rock is one of the more educated communities in America, with a full 72.88% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.